Fox 34 SL

 Intro

 Fox’s incremental overhaul of their fork lineup continues with the launch of the new 34 SL.
 The 32 Step Cast sticks around as the shorter-travel, lighter XC race fork, with the 34 SL taking over from the 34 Step Cast as their more all-purpose XC race fork.
-We’re waiting on a new XC race bike (stay tuned!) to enter the test fleet to start spending time on the 34 SL, but in the meantime, let’s take a look at the design of the new 34 SL.
+Check out our review below, starting with a look at the design of the new 34 SL.

 Design & Features